 Perched on the edge of West Africa, Senegal has long gone quietly about its business while its neighbors get into all sorts of trouble.
 Quietly, of course, is a misleading word in the context of Dakar, the sultry capital city and dust-ridden domain of all-night music clubs, infamous traffic, relentless hustlers, and nonstop construction, where the dead silence of night is regularly punctured by soaring muezzin calls to mosque.

 And then there’s the food.
-Among other West African countries, Senegalese cuisine stands out for its distinct cultural influences—most notably from various ethnic groups (especially the dominant, native Wolof), Europe (particularly France; this was a French colony until 1960), and North Africa—and its mastery of local ingredients, seafood, millet, and groundnuts (peanuts) chief among them.
+Among other West African cuisines, Senegal’s stands out for its distinct cultural influences—most notably from various ethnic groups (especially the dominant, native Wolof), Europe (particularly France, as Senegal was a French colony until 1960), and North Africa—and its mastery of local ingredients, seafood, millet, and groundnuts (peanuts) chief among them.
+When deciding what to eat in Senegal, all of this history and geography must be considered.

 Dakarois take pride in their food, be it baguettes on a sandy side street, grilled sheep in a smoky dibiterie, or a beautiful plate of ginger shrimp from a restaurant on the beach.
 Some expats may tell you there aren’t many restaurants in Dakar, that all the best food is prepared at home.
 Let’s be clear about something: If a local invites you in for a home-cooked meal—and this is likely to happen; Senegalese are famous for their hospitality—by all means, go.
-Failing that, a little research goes a long way in revealing plenty of dining options scattered among the city’s markets, backstreets, cozy neighborhood cafes, and upscale seafood joints.
-We’re here to help you find them.
+Failing that, a little research goes a long way in revealing plenty of good dining options scattered among the city’s markets, backstreets, cozy neighborhood cafes, and upscale seafood joints.

 A common street food in Senegal and other parts of West Africa, accara are crispy black-eyed-bean fritters, usually served with a tomato-and-onion-based hot sauce called kaani.
 It’s not a stretch to consider them a precursor to Southern hush puppies, or even similar to falafel in a way.
 Along with fataya and beignets, these were one of our favorite local snacks, especially served like this, on a crusty baguette.